Optimal plug-in Gaussian processes for modeling derivatives: Non-asymptotic analysis of key quantities

 In this section, we present the error rates for a list of key quantities in GP regression that are useful for deriving our nonparametric plug-in theory and verifying theorem assumptions.
-We defer the preliminaries for reproducing kernel Hilbert space and other auxiliary technical results to Appendix~\ref{sec:preliminaries}.

 We first study the rates for the posterior variances of derivatives of Gaussian processes, i.e., the variance of $\Pi_{n,k}(\cdot\mid\data)$; this error bound will be used in establishing Theorem~\ref{thm:deriv.contraction.l2}.
 Here we consider a general kernel $K\in C^{2k}([0,1],[0,1])$.
-The posterior covariance of the $k$-th derivative of $f$, denoted by $\tilde{V}^k_n(x, x')$, is given in \eqref{eq:deriv.variance}.
-By comparing \eqref{eq:variance} and \eqref{eq:deriv.variance}, we can equivalently rewrite $\tilde{V}^k_n(x, x')$ as

-Therefore, the posterior covariance of derivative of GP is exactly the mixed derivative of the posterior covariance of the original GP.
+The posterior covariance of the $k$-th derivative of $f$, denoted by $\tilde{V}^k_n(x, x')$, is given in Equation~\eqref{eq:deriv.variance}.
+Comparing Equations~\eqref{eq:variance} and~\eqref{eq:deriv.variance}, we can rewrite $\tilde{V}^k_n(x, x')$ as $ \tilde{V}^k_n(x, x') = \partial^k_{x}\partial^k_{x'}\hat{V}_n(x,x'). $ Therefore, the posterior covariance of the derivative of GP is exactly the mixed derivative of the posterior covariance of the original GP.
 This is expected as the differential operator is linear.
 We write $\tilde{V}^{k}_n(x)=\tilde{V}^k_n(x,x)$ for the posterior variance.
 We caution that, however, $\tilde{V}^{k}_n(x)$ may not be obtained by taking the derivatives of $\hat{V}_n(x)$ since differentiation and evaluation at $x=x'$ may not be exchangeable.
 The next lemma provides a non-asymptotic error bound for $\tilde{V}^{k}_n(x)$.